 Merging observations

 This notebook shows how observations and observation collections can be merged.
-Merging observations can be useful if: - you have data from multiple sources measuring at the same location - you get new measurements that you want to add to the old measurements.
+Merging observations can be useful if:

 Notebook contents